This article contains affiliate links. We may earn a small commission if you purchase via these links.

 The Armasight Co-Mini does not require you to rezero your day scope with use of the clip-on.
-It’s safe to assume that it’s factory-collimated to be within 2 MOA or better out of the box and on the rail.
+I assume that it’s factory-collimated to be within 2 MOA or better out of the box and on the rail.
 It works well with day scopes between 1-6x magnification.

 Though expensive, the clip-on is designed to provide short-range detection inside of 350 yards.
 Use of the included, detachable IR850-XLR Long Range IR Illuminator can boost performance to 550 yards (approx.).
 It has a Gen 3 tube with 64-72 lp/mm resolution, manual gain, and Bright Light Cut-Off.
 A wireless remote is included in the box and is a convenient tool to minimize user movement and quickly activate the sight from standby mode.

-It has a dual battery option which means you can use a CR123A battery for 45 hours of operation or a widely available AA battery for 24 hours of runtime.
-As a clip-on, it’s compact in size at 4.9” long, and the integrated rail allows for attachment of another accessory.
+I really like the dual battery option which means you can use a CR123A battery for 45 hours of operation or a widely available AA battery for 24 hours of runtime.
+As a clip-on, I favor its compact size at 4.9” long, and the integrated rail allows for attachment of another accessory.

 For nighttime coyote hunting, you need night vision.
 If you want the dependability of your daytime scope to get it done after dark, a clip-on is a must-have and the Co-Mini is worth it for the most serious of us.

-The Wolverine is the standalone version of the Comanche clip-on series offered by AGM.
-If you’d rather dedicate a weapon system with its own night vision sight while on a tight budget, the Wolverine-4 NL3 is about as cheap as it gets for Gen 2+.
+The Wolverine is a night vision standalone scope series offered by AGM.
+If you’d rather dedicate a rifle with its own night vision sight while on a tight budget, the Wolverine-4 NL3 is about as cheap as it gets for Gen 2+.

 - Gen 2+ IIT